DelPyth/CexoHUD/readme.md

 Open `customization/crosshairs.res` and go from there.
 Crosshair font showcase is `crosshairs.png`.

 ## Custom bookmarks
 Don't want custom bookmarks?
-Just rename `mainmenu_shortcuts.res` add some text anywhere and it won't show.
+Just rename the file `mainmenu_shortcuts.res` to whatever and it won't show.
 Want custom bookmarks?
 Open the file and read the comment at the top.

 ## Friends list
-Open `mainmenu_friends_list.res` and read through.
-You'll know what to do.
+Open `mainmenu_friends_list.res` and read the comment at the top.

 # TODO
 - [ ] Add customization GUI.